Creative Ways to Develop Digital Literacy and Language Skills by Connecting Reading and Writing

 The world has changed because of COVID and one of the most important changes is that more educators and students have started exploring different digital tools that allow them to keep on learning.
 One way to do this is to use immersive worlds, people can use avatars to socially interact in immersive settings for fun, work, or learning.
 Traditionally most people have used them to play games.

-One of the most popular digital and creative linguistic practices in Virtual worlds like Second Life (Links to an external site.) or OpenSim (Links to an external site.) is Roleplaying.
+One of the most popular digital and creative linguistic practices in Virtual worlds like Second Life or OpenSim is Roleplaying.
 More than a game roleplaying is an excellent opportunity for students and educators to meet other people, belong to a community, learn about different cultures, and develop their digital literacy and English language skills.

 Role-playing and Emoting for Language Learning